doctrine/dbal/UPGRADE.md

 but the function `INSTR()` can be a drop-in replacement in most situations.
 Use `AbstractPlatform::getLocateExpression()` if you need a portable solution.

+## Deprecated `SchemaDiff::$orphanedForeignKeys`

+Relying on the schema diff tracking foreign keys referencing the tables that have been dropped is deprecated.
+Before dropping a table referenced by foreign keys, drop the foreign keys first.

 ## Deprecated the `userDefinedFunctions` driver option for `pdo_sqlite`

 Instead of funneling custom functions through the `userDefinedFunctions` option, use `getNativeConnection()`